 I found yoga as a way to heal.
 Initially finding the time on my mat as a physical workout, it morphed into a practice that helped me to restore mentally and emotionally.

 The profound effects yoga had on me sparked a desire to spread my passion for yoga to everyone I meet.
 I enrolled in yoga teacher training and obtained my RYT 200 certification with Yoga Alliance in December 2016, and completed a second 200 hour in July 2017.
 I love learning, and continue to further my education.
 I became certified under the Prison Yoga Project to provide yoga to victims of trauma in June 2017.
 I am continually learning and refining my teaching being under the tutelage of Danni Pomplun, who I receive a lot of influence and guidance from.
 I obtained my RYT 500 certification in 2018 through Jason Crandall.
+Most recently, I trained with Janet Stone in Restorative Yoga.

 Outside of yoga, I have a huge fascination with language and hold a Master's in Linguistics from the University of Hawai`i at Mānoa.
 My life can be summarized into four words: yoga, language, cats, and carbs.